-The sort() query function is used to sorts events based on a given field — or fields.
-Events can be sorted by multiple fields by setting the field parameter to an array of field names (i.e., between square-brackets in a comma-separated list).
-Likewise, the order and type of each field can be specified by setting the order and type parameter to arrays.
+The sort() query function is used to sort events based on a given field — or fields.
+Events can be sorted by multiple fields by setting the field parameter to an array of field names (for example, between square-brackets in a comma-separated list).
+Likewise, the order and type of each field can be specified by setting the order and type parameters to arrays.

-field[a]Array of stringsoptional_count The fields by which to sort events.
+field[a]Array of stringsoptional[b]_count The fields by which to sort events.

-orderArray of stringsoptionaldesc The order in which to sort.
+orderArray of stringsoptional[b]desc The order in which to sort.

 descSort descending

-reversebooleanoptionalfalse Whether to sort in descending order.
-This is deprecated: use instead order.
+reverse (deprecated)booleanoptional[b]false Whether to sort in descending order.
+This parameter is deprecated: use order instead. (deprecated in 1.100.0)

 trueSort descending

-typeArray of stringsoptionalany The type of fields to sort.
+typeArray of stringsoptional[b]number Set the data type of the fields to influence the sorting order.

 [a] The argument name field can be omitted.